 You can visit the Coricancha Site Museum from Monday to Saturday from 08:00 hrs. to 17:00 hrs.

-There are 3 ways in which you can visit the Qoricancha Cusco Peru:
+After flying from the capital of Perú, Lima, you will arrive in Cusco.
+From here, there are 3 ways in which you can visit the Qoricancha Cusco Peru:

 It is the most usual way to visit the Coricancha Sun Temple.
 The City Tour lasts half a day and includes the Coricancha entrance fee as well as transportation and tourist guide service.
 This tous package also includes visits to other archaeological sites of Cusco: the Cathedral, the Main Square, Sacsayhuaman, Qenqo, Tambomachay and Puca Pucara.